guildai/guildai/guild/tests/package.md

      'test/guild.yml']

-If a Guild file doesn't contain a package def or a model def, it creates a package named 'package':
+If a Guild file doesn't contain a package def or a model def, it creates a package named 'gpkg.anonymous_DIGEST':

     >>> workspace = mkdtemp()
     >>> dir(workspace)